mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

     .pipe_routine_with_error_handling();
 ```

 This looks a lot better than what we started with in the first part.
 I don't know about "idiomatic", but I can live with it.
-There remains more work to be done: for example, `pipe_routine_with_error_handling` should ideally be able to take a pipe as an argument instead of blindly using the bootstrap pipe, the `XPC*` structs have public pointer members, and so on.
-I hope to fix these things in the coming months as I get more free time.
+There remains more work to be done: for example, `pipe_routine_with_error_handling` should ideally be able to take a pipe as an argument instead of blindly using the bootstrap pipe, the `XPC*` structs have public pointer members, and you can still make an `XPCObject` from any `xpc_object_t`.
+I hope to fix these things in the coming months as I get more free time and learn how to do so properly.

 We shall move on, but feel free to look at [xpc-sys](https://github.com/mach-kernel/launchk/tree/master/xpc-sys) to see the end result.